benrgreene/BRG-WordPress-Gutenberg-Slider/readme.txt

 Tested up to: 5.0
 License: GPLv2 or later

-Adds a slider block to the Gutenberg Editor
+Adds sliders to the Gutenberg editor.

 == Description ==